Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** suspend
 **Message:** %.dk has been suspended, as the registrant has not completed the ID/data check on time
 **ResData type:** `domain:infData`
 **Trigger:** The registrant did not complete the mandatory ID and/or data check within the deadline.
-The domain name is suspended and enters the deletion process.
+The domain name is suspended and enters 30-day suspension period.

 <details>
 <summary>Show XML example</summary>